gdarko/digital-license-manager/readme.txt

 == Changelog ==

 = 1.3.0 =
-*Release Date - 14 May 2022*
+*Release Date - 16 May 2022*

 * Added Support for WordPress 6.0 and WooCommerce 6.5
-* Added License Certifications feature in PDF/TXT format (integrates in WooCommerce and Licenses table admin screens)
+* Added License Certifications feature in PDF format (integrates in WooCommerce and Licenses table admin screens)
 * Added RestAPI optional 'token' parameter to the /activate endpoint to reactivate existing license token and not create new one if needed
+* Added Single License page in My Account
+* Added License Activation log in My Account single License page
 * Removed rendundant valid_for column in the licenses table in favor of expires_at
 * Fixed issue with the pagination and filters on the License Activations page
 * Fixed a problem that caused admins not able to clear activation limit on a license (set unlimited activations)